 Nick Marino co-edits the front of book for GQ.
 He previously ran front-of-book sections for Men's Health and Paste, and has written for Entertainment Weekly, Outside, The Boston Globe, and The Atlanta Journal-Constitution.
 He taught critical writing at the University of Mississippi in 2005 and magazine writing at the University of Georgia in 2010.

-Michael Norman, is the co-author of TEARS IN THE DARKNESS: The Story of the Bataan Death March and Its Aftermath (2009), a work of narrative non-fiction that was on the New York Times bestseller list for eight weeks and was picked by Times critic Dwight Garner, as well as other reviewers, as one of the top ten books of year.
+Michael Norman, is the co-author of TEARS IN THE DARKNESS: The Story of the Bataan Death March and Its Aftermath (2009), a work of narrative non-fiction that was on the New York Times bestseller list for eight weeks and was picked by Times critic Dwight Garner, as well as other reviewers, as one of the top ten books of year, and by the editors of The New York Times Magazine as one of the best 100 nonfiction books ever published.
 He has also written THESE GOOD MEN: Friendships Forged in War, a memoir published to critical acclaim in 1990.
 He is a former reporter and columnist for The New York Times national, foreign and metropolitan desks and was the inaugural writer for the following New York Times columns: "A Sense of Place", a monthly column that explored the dislocations of modern life in one suburban town; "Lessons", a national column on education; and "Our Towns", a twice-weekly column on life outside New York City.

-Mary W. Quigley is a journalist who writes about adult children as well as women and work issues.
-Her blog, www.mothering21.com, tackles parenting emerging adults and beyond.
-Her most recent book is Going Back to Work: A Survival Guide (St. Martin's Press, 2004).
+Mary W. Quigley is a journalist who writes about millennials as well as women and work issues.
+She writes two blogs, AARP’s Parenting 2.0 and www.mothering21.com, both which tackle parenting emerging adults and beyond.
+She contributed a chapter on millennials for Understanding Y (Wiley 2014).
+Her other books include Going Back to Work: A Survival Guide (St. Martin's Press, 2004).
 She is also the co-author of And What Do You Do?
 When Women Chose to Stay Home.
 (Wildcat Canyon press, 2000).
 She has freelanced for numerous magazines and newspapers, ranging from More magazine to Newsday.
 She teaches research, reporting and writing courses on both the graduate and undergraduate levels.

-Michael Solomon is the editor of Byliner.com and a contributor editor at The Daily Beast, where he had been features director.
-Previously, he was executive editor of ESPN Books, which he helped found, and the editor-in-chief of Premiere magazine.
+Michael Solomon is the editor of ForbesLife.
+Previously, he was executive editor at Byliner, the features director of The Daily Beast, and the editor-in-chief of Premiere magazine.
 He began his career at Esquire, immediately following his graduation from the University of Pennsylvania, and was the magazine’s longtime features editor.
-He has also been an editor at Vogue, Mirabella, and Us Weekly, and has written for several publications, including Vanity Fair, Elle, Newsweek, and the Guardian.
-He is the author of several books, most recently I Hope Like Heck: The Selected Poems of Sarah Palin.
+He has also written for numerous publications, including Vanity Fair, Elle, and the Guardian, and is the author of several books, most recently I Hope Like Heck: The Selected Poems of Sarah Palin.